Muriel A. Howard: Challenges

 During her tenure as interim president, Howard's main goal is "dealing directly with allegations of racial and sexual discrimination" at the college.
 Howard stated in February 1996 that the college had held 60 programs on racial and cultural diversity, and gender during the previous fall.
 The Institute for the Healing of Racism began a two-month forum in the Spring 1996 semester at the college; and closed hearings on sexual harassment and gender bias were being held within the College Senate's Committee on the Status of Women.
 Howard stated her belief of the College being "a real role model for the community."

 In the period from 1996 to 1998, there were a number of deans and administrators who had been on leave through an arrangement with the previous college president, F.C.
 Richardson, and SUNY, and/or who had resigned to take other posts or due to retirement.
-In 1996, as a result of those on leave or because of the resignations, there was only one permanent academic post that had remained filled at the college.
+In 1996, as a result of those on leave or because of resignations, there was only one permanent academic post that had remained filled at the college.
 At that time, there were five top leaders at the College who were either on leave or who had resigned to take other posts.
 Howard was in the process of considering applicants in order to fill open and/or interim positions during that time.
 One dean who left to take another position stated that it was a time in the college's history in which important leadership choices were to be made that would take the institution into the next century.